raspberrypi/linux/Documentation/admin-guide/README.rst

    reboot, and enjoy!

-   If you ever need to change the default root device, video mode, ramdisk size, etc.  in the kernel image, use the ``rdev`` program (or alternatively the LILO boot options when appropriate).
+   If you ever need to change the default root device, video mode, etc. in the kernel image, use your bootloader's boot options where appropriate.
 No need to recompile the kernel to change these parameters.

  - Reboot with the new kernel and enjoy.